 Paced bottle feeding

-The majority of parents who choose to breastfeed their newborn know that introducing a bottle (or artificial teat) can cause ‘nipple confusion’ or ‘bottle preference’.
-But what if you need to be 'topping up' or separated from the baby and cannot feed directly.
+The majority of parents who choose to breastfeed their baby know that introducing a bottle (or artificial teat) can cause ‘nipple confusion’ or ‘bottle preference’.
+But what if you need to be 'topping up' or are separated from the baby and cannot feed directly?
 There are other methods of feeding – such as finger feeding or a supply line – but this may not always be practical or available.

-But if you need to be giving expressed breast milk or formula, such as in the case of the baby not gaining weight well, or the baby needing to be separated from the mother, then ideally bottles should be avoided.
+But if you need to be giving expressed breast milk or formula, such as in the case of the baby not gaining weight well, or the baby needing to be separated from the mother, then bottles may need to be used and 'respectful', 'responsive', or paced feeding should be used.

 This can lead to a bottle or flow preference.
 And it can be quite difficult to get a baby who has a bottle or flow preference to go back to direct breastfeeding.